 Children in the orphanage are brought up in a special way.
 Humanist principles are followed in the orphanage.
 Non violence, indiscrimination and love for human being irrespective of caste, sex, religion and economic background are the main concepts they learn.

 The children are going to school in the day time and are taken care of by the tutors in the orphanage the rest of the time.
 A Primary School (for children between 5 and 10 years old) is located in 1.5 kms.
 The Primary School children from the orphanage go to this school by a van.
 A Higher Secondary School (for children between 11 and 17) is located close to the orphanage.
 The children go to this school on foot.
-50 girls are staying in the orphanage.
+54 girls are staying in the orphanage.
 On 15.09.2018 the JCI Bliss Virudhunagar gave “Salute the Silent Worker Award” to Miss M.Thangam, the Director of IOH in appreciation of her selfless service to the children of the Home.
 Also some of the children got prizes for participating various competitions.